Laurent polynomial mirrors for quiver flag zero loci: Mirrors of quiver flag zero loci

+In this way, we can often associate to a quiver flag zero locus given by a vector bundle $E_G$ on a Fano $Y$-shaped quiver a subvariety given by a section of a sheaf representing $E_G$ on $X(Q)$.
+One can then apply the extended Przyjalkowski method to find a Laurent polynomial mirror.
+In many -- but not all -- cases, this Laurent polynomial has the same period sequence (up to 20 terms) as the quiver flag zero locus.

-In this way, we can associate to a quiver flag zero locus in a Fano $Y$-shaped quiver a complete intersection in $X(Q)$.
-Consider the following example of a quiver flag zero locus (for which a Laurent polynomial mirror previously wasn't known). \begin{eg} Consider the quiver flag zero locus on $\Gr(8,6)$ with bundles
+Consider the following example of a quiver flag zero locus (for which a candidate Laurent polynomial mirror previously wasn't known). \begin{eg} Consider the quiver flag zero locus on $\Gr(8,6)$ with bundles